 About red lentils

 Of all the different kinds of lentils out there, we choose red lentils when we're short on time.
 Red lentils cook quickly: usually in about 15 minutes.
 When lentils are cooked in acidic ingredients, it can take longer for them to soften.
-I like to keep the cooking time down by adding the acidic ingredients at the end, after the lentils have softened.
-That's why, in this recipe, the fire-roasted tomatoes are added after the lentils are soft.
-Then all you need to do is bring the mixture up to a boil to let the remaining flavors meld.
+So, to keep the cooking time down, this recipe adds the acidic ingredients at the end, after the lentils have softened.

-Red lentils are a source of protein, iron, and folate (source).
-If you're looking for a delicious (and inexpensive) plant-based source of protein, red lentils are a great option!
-Red lentils are considered an incomplete protein, because they don't contain all the essential amino acids.
+Red lentils are a source of plant-based protein, iron, and folate (source).
+Lentils are considered an incomplete protein, because they don't contain all the essential amino acids.
 But don't worry—if your diet includes whole grains, the combination will make a complete protein.
-While you don't need necessarily need to pair them in the same meal...it is a good excuse to serve some crusty bread with your lentil soup!
+And while you don't need to pair them in the same meal...it is a good excuse to serve some crusty bread with your lentil soup!

 Red lentils are well suited for soups—like this vegan red lentil soup and our Curried Pumpkin and Lentil Soup recipe.
 But, you can also use red lentils in places you don't expect it—like these healthy gluten free & vegan Morning Glory Breakfast Muffins.
 If you have other creative ways to cook with red lentils, we'd love to hear about them!